Generic Name: quinine (KWYE-nine)

 - you have glucose-6-phosphate dehydrogenase (G6PD) deficiency, inflammation of the optic (eye) nerve (optic neuritis), or myasthenia gravis

-- you have a certain type of irregular heartbeat (eg, QT prolongation), a slow heartbeat, or uncorrected low blood potassium levels
+- you have severe liver problems, a certain type of irregular heartbeat (eg, QT prolongation), a slow heartbeat, or uncorrected low blood potassium levels

-- you are taking astemizole, atorvastatin, cisapride, a class IA antiarrhythmic (eg, disopyramide, procainamide, quinidine), a class III antiarrhythmic (eg, amiodarone, dofetilide, sotalol), halofantrine, a macrolide antibiotic (eg, erythromycin, troleandomycin), mefloquine, pimozide, rifampin, ritonavir, or terfenadine
+- you are taking cisapride, a class IA antiarrhythmic (eg, disopyramide, procainamide, quinidine), a class III antiarrhythmic (eg, amiodarone, dofetilide, sotalol), halofantrine, a macrolide antibiotic (eg, erythromycin, troleandomycin), mefloquine, pimozide, rifampin, or ritonavir

 Contact your doctor or health care provider right away if any of these apply to you.